Any bothersome growths on the skin are best evaluated by a dermatologist to rule out skin cancer.

 Moles can also change, so we recommend that you look out for the following characteristics, as they could be signs of melanoma, a type of skin cancer.
 We call these alerts that ABCDE’s of melanoma:

 If you draw a line through a mole and the two halves do not match, meaning it is asymmetrical, this is a warning sign of melanoma

 B – Border

 The borders of an early melanoma tend to be uneven.
 The edges may be scalloped or notched.

 C – Color

 Having a variety of colors is another warning signal.
 A number of different shades of brown, tan, or black could appear.
 A melanoma may also become red, white, or blue.

 Melanomas usually are larger in diameter than the size of an eraser on your pencil (/4 inch or 6 mm), but they may be smaller when detected.

 E – Evolving

-When a mole is evolving in any way, you should schedule an appointment to have it evaluated by Dr. Lily.
+When a mole is evolving in any way, you should schedule an appointment to have it evaluated by one of our providers.
 Any change in size, shape, color, elevation, or any other train, or a new symptom such as bleeding, itching, or crusting, suggests that the mole could be a skin cancer.